jinnwooo/jinnwooo/README.md

 - 👋 Hi, I’m @jinnwooo
-- 👀 I’m interested in TFT
+- 👀 I’m interested in ...
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me : zeus0208b@gmail.com